 Agents in Company-Owned Regions who joined RE/MAX prior to 2004, the year the Company began assessing broker fees, are generally "grandfathered" and continue to be exempt from paying a broker fee.
 Certain agents in Canada do not pay broker fees.
-As of December 31, 2023, approximately 24% of agents in the U.S. and Canada Company-owned Regions did not pay broker fees.
+As of December 31, 2024, approximately 23% of agents in the U.S. and Canada Company-owned Regions did not pay broker fees.
 Motto franchisees do not pay any fees based on the number or dollar value of loans brokered.

 During 2022, the Company launched a pilot program in five states in the U.S. with a pricing component that has a capped broker fee per team member, reducing the revenue the Company receives per agent had that agent not been in the program.
 Revenue from capped broker fees is estimated and recognized ratably over the year that is capped.
+In the first half of 2024, the Company extended the pilot program to the majority of the United States.
 Due to legacy price structures enacted when certain geographies were Independent Regions, broker fees in a limited number of locations (mainly the acquired U.S. regions from INTEGRA, Texas and parts of Canada) are capped at certain commission levels.